hcote/TrashTalk/CONTRIBUTE.md

 <a name="localsettings"></a>
 #### Step 4: Configure Local Settings

-Always work on a new branch when developing new changes to the code.
+Always develop on a new branch.
 Never work on the master branch.

 Make your own copy of dev.py.example and rename to dev.py
 ```
 cp trashtalk/settings/dev.py.example trashtalk/settings/dev.py
 ```
-Open dev.py and update it with: a.postgresql username and password
+Open dev.py and update it with:
-   b.
+   </br>a. postgresql username and password
+   </br>b.
 [API Key](https://developers.google.com/maps/documentation/embed/guide) to view Google Maps
         - Each new IP address will need to gain permission to use the API Key

 Create and migrate the database: